Graduate Student Teaching Award

 The Graduate Student Teaching Award selection committee consists of:

-- three graduate students (including the most recent recipient of the Graduate Student Teaching Award if he or she is available and/or other graduate students selected by the Graduate Student Association)
+- three graduate students (including the most recent recipient of the Graduate Student Teaching Award, if available)

 The Graduate Student Teaching Award selection committee adopts its own rules of procedure.